 Haemorrhoids occur more frequently in women in their reproductive years.
 During pregnancy they are most common in the second and third trimesters and are caused by hormonal changes, pressure from the growing uterus, changes in blood flow and constipation.2 Women may have internal haemorrhoids prior to pregnancy without any noticeable symptoms, but then develop symptoms when they are pregnant.
-Haemorrhoids which occur for the first time in pregnancy can be managed with simple measures, as most will go away after the baby is born.
+Haemorrhoids which occur for the first time in pregnancy can be managed with simple measures, as most will go away after the baby is born (see MotherSafe Factsheet on "Constipation in Pregnancy and Breastfeeding").